 To determine whether you should add insulation, you first need to find out how much insulation you already have in your home and where it is.
-A qualified home energy auditor will include an insulation check as a routine part of a whole-house energy assessment.
+A qualified home energy assessor will include an insulation check as a routine part of a whole-house energy assessment.
 An energy assessment, also known as a home energy audit, will also help identify areas of your home that are in need of air sealing.
-(Before you insulate, you should make sure that your home is properly air sealed.)
+Before you insulate, you should make sure that your home is properly air sealed.

 If you don't want an energy assessment, you need to find out the following for yourself:

 - Where your home is and is not properly insulated

 - The R-value and the thickness or depth (inches) of the insulation you have.*

 If you live in a newer house, you can probably get this information from the builder.
 If you live in an older house, you'll have to inspect the insulation.